Asymptotic Expansion as Prior Knowledge in Deep Learning Method for high dimensional BSDEs: Abstract

 \section{Abstract}

 We demonstrate that the use of asymptotic expansion as prior knowledge in the {\it ``deep BSDE solver"}, which is a deep learning method for high dimensional BSDEs proposed by Weinan E, Han \& Jentzen (2017), drastically reduces the loss function and accelerates the speed of convergence.
-We illustrate the technique and its implications by Bergman's model with different lending and borrowing rates, and a class of quadratic-growth BSDEs.
-We also present an extension of the deep BSDE solver for reflected BSDEs using an American basket option as an example.
+We illustrate the technique and its implications by using Bergman's model with different lending and borrowing rates as a typical model for FVA as well as a class of solvable BSDEs with quadratic growth drivers.
+We also present an extension of the deep BSDE solver for reflected BSDEs representing American option prices.